1 : resembling or having the properties of oil : oily; also : containing or producing oil

 2 : marked by an offensively ingratiating manner or quality

 Did You Know?

-The oily oleaginous slipped into English through Middle French, coming from the Latin oleagineus, meaning "of an olive tree."
-Oleagineus itself is from the Latin olea, meaning "olive tree," and ultimately from the Greek elaia, meaning "olive."
+The oily oleaginous slipped into English via Middle French oleagineux, coming from Latin oleagineus, meaning "of an olive tree."
+Oleagineus itself is from Latin olea, meaning "olive tree," and ultimately from Greek elaia, meaning "olive."
 Oleaginous was at first used in a literal sense, as it still can be.
 An oleaginous substance is simply oily, and an oleaginous plant produces oil.
 The word took on its extended "ingratiating" sense in the 19th century.

 Test Your Vocabulary with M-W Quizzes

 Unscramble the letters to create a synonym of oleaginous: SUUTOCNU.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP